Why women need to get screened for colon cancer

 Most older Americans diagnosed with colon cancer have no symptoms at all, which means that it’s important to get screened even if you don’t have any symptoms.

-However, possible symptoms to look out for are:
+However, possible symptoms that women should look out for are:

 If you have any of these symptoms, put aside your embarrassment and schedule an appointment with your GI physician immediately.
 You may not like the idea of discussing your bowel habits with anyone, but your doctor will have heard it all before, and is your life less important than a little embarrassment?